 All due dates for assignments are clearly posted in the course assignments of the Canvas page and reflect the most up-to-date information.
 All assignments must be completed by the stated due date and time for credit.
-A Dean of Students note verifying documentation of illness or personal matter must be provided for at least five of the seven days of the week of the assignments' deadline for accommodations to be considered.
+Requests for extensions for illness/emergency must be accompanied by documentation.
+Such documentation must be provided for at least five of the seven days of the week of the assignments' deadline for accommodations to be considered; please do not wait until a due date to complete an assignment.